MeenuDSaini/Cell-Biology-Misconceptions-Evaluation/README.md

 - ✔ Identifying subtle misconceptions and misleading phrasing
 - ✔ Structured scoring rubric for accuracy, clarity & completeness
 - ✔ Comparative performance analysis across LLMs
 - ✔ Clear reporting with tables & summary insights — relevant for AI evaluation roles

+> Ideal for showcasing expertise in **AI biological knowledge evaluation** or **science-focused AI assessment roles**.

 ---

 ## Usage
-- Open the CSV in Excel, Google Sheets, or Python for analysis.
+- Open the dataset.xlsx in Excel, Google Sheets, or Python for analysis.
+  - Go to the “AI response analysis” sheet to see the main dataset, scoring, and charts.
+- Charts, formatting, and multiple sheets are preserved in the Excel workbook
+- CSV export is not provided because saving as CSV removes charts, formulas, and other sheets
-- Use the README and CSV together for presentations, reporting, or AI evaluation tasks.
+- Use the README and xlsx together for presentations, reporting, or AI evaluation tasks.
-- Ideal for showcasing expertise in **AI biological knowledge evaluation** or **science-focused AI assessment roles**.

 ---